A characterisation of the continuum Gaussian free field in $d \geq 2$ dimensions: Immediate consequences

 where the right-hand side is well defined as the limit

 (see just below for a proof).
-In other words, we show that there is no ``diagonal contribution'' of $K_2$, and so it does not matter than $k_2$ is only defined off the diagonal.
+In other words, we show that $K_2$ is an integral kernel with density $k_2$, and that there is no ``diagonal contribution'' of $K_2$, so it does not matter than $k_2$ is only defined off the diagonal.
 This already rules out, for example, the possibility that the field is a white noise or one of its derivatives.\footnote{We would like to thank A. Sep\'{u}lveda for raising the need for extra clarity on this point.}